Kenya

 Our Supply Partners in Kenya

-Since we began directly buying coffee from Kenya in 2017, our line-up has celebrated small estates who process and market their coffees independently of the cooperative system.
-As with every other region we source from, our goal is to invest in direct relationships and work towards a long-term committed partnership that benefit both parties.
-Through this model, we have connected to several key individuals in Kenya’s coffee sector who we called upon to help us navigate this challenging season.
+Since we first bough coffee from Kenya in 2017, our line-up has celebrated small estate holders who process and market their coffees independently of the cooperative system.
+In Kenya (as with all the origins we source from), our goal is to invest in direct relationships and work towards a long-term committed partnership with small producers and cooperatives that benefit both parties.

 Grading